zhuminjie/OpenSeesPyDoc/src/plotcmds.rst

 The source code is developed by `Anurag Upadhyay <https://github.com/u-anurag>`_ from University of Utah.

 Model visualization is an ongoing development to make OpenSeesPy more user friendly.
 It utilizes `Matplotlib 3.0 <https://matplotlib.org>`_ library to plot 2D and 3D models in a dedicated interactive window.
 You can use click-and-hold to change the view angle and zoom the plot.
 The model image can be saved with the desired orientation directly from the interactive plot window.
+If you did not install matplotlib using Anaconda, you will have to install PyQt or PySide to enable an interactive window (`Matplotlib Dependencies <https://matplotlib.org/users/installing.html>`_).

 **Important**: When using Spyder IDE and Jupyter Notebook, the default setting is to produce a static, inline plot which is not interactive.
 To change that, write the command **%matplotlib qt** in the Ipython console and then execute the model plotting commands.
 This will produce an interactive model viewer window.

 See the example :doc:`ModelRendering` for a sample script.